 Without his artistic soulmate by his side, Emperor Xuanzong was reduced to a pale shadow of his former self.

 Each night, he tried to communicate with Yang Yuhuan, but was never able to meet her in his dreams.

 Before his death, the emperor revisited an abandoned terrace where he once took refuge with Yang Yuhuan during the mutiny.

 The sky was gloomy and began to shower, and the rain didn’t stop through the night.

-Emperor Xuanzong Heard the Sound of Bell from Terrace of Sword
+Emperor Xuanzong Heard the Sound of a Bell from the Terrace of the Sword

 Singer: Luo Yusheng (骆玉笙 1914－2002), the top master of the Beijing Tune Drum